MaxLinear: Post-IPO

 In May 2022, MaxLinear agreed to buy Silicon Motion, an American-Taiwanese company that develops NAND flash controllers, for $3.8 billion in a cash-and-stock deal.
+In July 2023, it scrapped the acquisition citing that Silicon Motion had failed to complete some of the acquisition closing conditions and suffered a "material adverse effect".

-Facilities and employees
+Locations

-MaxLinear is based in Carlsbad, California, with research and development centers in Irvine, California, Waltham, Massachusetts, China, Israel, India and Spain.
+MaxLinear is based in Carlsbad, California, and operates in the United States, Austria, China, Israel, India, Japan, Korea, and Spain.
 A "fabless" company, it uses outside chipmaking facilities, known as foundries or fabs, to manufacture its chips.
 By 2010, it used "third-party contractors in Asia for manufacturing and assembly," with all its chips made by United Microelectronics Corporation (UMC) at foundries in Taiwan and Singapore.
-As of early March 2010, the company had 177 employees, with most in R&D.

 Products

 MaxLinear sells its products to original equipment manufacturers (OEMs), module makers and original design manufacturers (ODMs).
 The San Diego Union-Tribune writes that "MaxLinear’s product is very small radio-frequency TV tuner chips — half the size of an individual dial button on the keypad of a cell phone."
 According to Xconomy, "MaxLinear focuses on designing semiconductor chips that enable people to watch TV on devices with a wireless broadband connection."
 The "tiny chips" are further described as "high-performance radio frequency (RF) systems-on-a-chip for receiving and processing digital TV broadcasts, digital videos, and broadband data downloads," in order to "enable people to watch TV on a handheld wireless device."

 San Diego Union-Tribune writes that the company aims to "take over from bulky 'can' tuners in TVs and other electronics.
 It plans to get its chips into computers, set-top boxes, mobile phones and in-vehicle video systems."
 Most of its customers were in Europe and Japan as of 2010, where the chips are used in "analog-to-digital set-top boxes."
 They are also used in televisions, mobile phones, computers, terrestrial digital and cable set-top boxes, car video systems, DOCSIS 3.0 voice and data cable modems, digital televisions, and netbooks.
 The company designs its analog and mixed-signal circuits in standard CMOS process technology for low-cost manufacturing.